zk/naptime/README.md

 ## Scaling Naptime

 Naptime should scale nicely.
-Simple add more workers when load gets too high (see load charts on naptime webapp index page).
+Simply add more workers when load gets too high (see load charts on naptime webapp index page).